dice-group/SPAB/README.md

-# SPAB: SPARQL Benchmark Query Generator
+# SPAB: SPARQL Benchmark Query Generalization

 The project is in progress.